christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   `var` variables cannot be declared inside a namespace.

--   Each namespace can contain upto 32 `reg` variables
+-   Each namespace can contain up to 32 `reg` variables

 ## Enumeration